TARIF-HASAN/Assignment_public_repository/README.md

 - Jacobi solver (Jacobi.c)
 - Gauss Seidel solver (GS.c)

-The coefficient matrix is Kmat.txt and the vector is Fvec.txt.
+The coefficient matrix file is Kmat.txt and the vector file is Fvec.txt.